NationalSecurityAgency/datawave/services/README.md

 refreshable bean and store them in member variables.
 This defeats the purpose of having a refresh mechanism.

-There are two ways to issue a refresh:
+There are three ways to issue a refresh:
 1. Send a POST message with an empty body to `/<servicename>/mgmt/refresh` on the service you wish to refresh.
 This will cause all beans annotated wih `RefreshScope` to be re-created behind their proxies.
+2. Send a POST message with an empty body to `/<servicename>/mgmt/bus/refresh?destination=<otherservicename>:**` on any service.
+This will cause all running instances of `<otherservice>` that are listening on the event bus to refresh.
-2. Send a POST message with an empty body to `/<servicename>/mgmt/bus/refresh` on any service when using RabbitMQ.
+3. Send a POST message with an empty body to `/<servicename>/mgmt/bus/refresh` on any service when using RabbitMQ.
 The service in question and all other services using RabbitMQ will be refreshed.